neerajdhanraj/NeerajDhanraj/blog/_posts/2025-08-08-VidyaMantra.md

 sitemap: false
 ---

-## A simple mantra that reminds me the light of knowledge lives within all of us
+## The Light of Knowledge in All of Us

 <div style="background-color:#fff8e7; padding:15px; border-radius:8px;">